MonolithProjects/ansible-github_actions_runner/README.md

 ```

 In this example the Ansible role will deploy (or update) the GitHub Actions runner service (version 2.165.2) and register the runner for the GitHub repo.
 Runner service will run under the user `runner-user`.
 Runner will be registered with two labels.
 The runner service will be *stopped* and disabled.
+Runner will use custom environment variables (from file named `.env` in the self-hosted runner application directory).

 ```yaml
 ---